EB2 Current Priority Date India 2026: Wait Times

 Not sure where your priority date stands right now?
 Use this priority date tracker to monitor the Visa Bulletin monthly and understand exactly when your window might open.

-How Does the EB2 Priority Date System Work for India?
+How Does the EB-2 Priority Date System in India Work?

-The State Department publishes two charts in its monthly Visa Bulletin.
+The Visa Bulletin is a monthly publication used by USCIS and the U.S. Department of State, and it shows current priority dates for each visa category along with each monthly cutoff date that determines visa availability for immigrant visas.
 The Final Action Dates chart controls when USCIS can approve your green card.
 The Dates for Filing chart controls when you can submit your I-485 application, which is earlier than Final Action and unlocks work authorization and travel documents while you wait.

-For India, both charts show dates in the 2013 range, and neither moves quickly.
+For India, the May 2026 Visa Bulletin shows an EB-2 India current priority date of July 15, 2014, on the Final Action Dates chart and January 15, 2015, on the Dates for Filing chart, and neither moves quickly.
 Priority dates for India typically advance 2 to 4 months per year, sometimes less.
-At that rate, a petition filed in 2022 won't become current until around 2040 or later under current conditions.
+At that rate, a petition filed in 2022 won’t become current until around 2040 or later.

-How Many EB2 Visas Per Year Does India Actually Get?
+How Many EB2 Employment-Based Green Cards Per Year Does India Actually Get?

-Congress set a per-country cap that limits any single nation to 7% of each visa category's annual allocation.
+Congress set a per-country cap that limits any single nation to 7% of each visa category’s annual allocation.
 The EB2 category receives approximately 40,000 visas globally each year.
-Seven percent of that equals roughly 2,800 to 3,000 green cards for all Indian EB2 applicants combined, regardless of how many qualified people are waiting.
+Seven percent of that equals roughly 2,800 to 3,000 green cards for all Indian EB2 applicants combined, even though India has far more qualified applicants than other countries; that mismatch drives high demand and longer wait times.

 That number becomes devastating when you look at demand.
 Tens of thousands of new PERM labor certifications and I-140 petitions are filed each year by Indian nationals alone.
-An applicant from most European countries with the same degree, the same role, and the same petition might wait under two years.
+The government does not scale visa allocations based on population size or the number of qualified applicants from certain countries, so this matter leaves India facing a much greater wait time.
+An applicant from most European countries with the same degree, role, and petition might wait under 2 years.
 An Indian applicant with identical credentials waits well over a decade.
-EB2 waiting times by country of chargeability breaks down exactly how this disparity plays out across nationalities.
+EB2 waiting times by country of chargeability break down exactly how this disparity plays out across nationalities.

 Here’s how India’s EB2 situation compares to other major countries: